Packing for the Hospital

 Bring your CPAP, Bi-level machines or dental appliance if you use one for sleep apnea (even for day surgery patients).

-Reading material or a special toy or blanket for a child.
 Any crutches, cane, braces, or walker that you have been told by your surgeon that you will need, labelled with your name, and brought in by family/friend after your surgery.

 If you are having daycare surgery, also bring an empty bag to store your belongings.
 Before you go to the operating room, your family/friend can take the bag home and bring it back when you are ready for discharge.